PCB Layout and Design

 Component Selection: Choose components based on functionality, specifications, availability, and cost.

 Schematic Capture: Create a detailed schematic diagram of the circuit using EDA (Electronic Design Automation) software.
-This schematic is your roadmap for layout and design.
+This schematic is your road-map for layout and design.

 Setting Up Design Parameters